Sofia-Knyshoyid/Lab_3.Cryptography/README.md

 the examples can be seen in the relevant directory in this repository.
 The final working model that was implemented is the coding of messages consisting of capital letters only, both English and Ukrainian

+6. The final modules used in testing are user_bob.py, user_alice.py, user_john.py and original_server.py